cloud-gov/python3-boshrelease/README.md

     bosh upload-blobs
     ```

-    You will likely need to use `aws-vault` to provide credentials in your shell to upload the blob to the blobstore.
+    You will likely need to use `aws-vault` to provide credentials in your shell to upload the blobs to the blobstore.
 1. Update the `packages/python3` files to reference the new Python version
+1. Create the new final release:

+    ```shell
+    bosh create-release --final
+    ```

+    You will likely need to use `aws-vault` to provide credentials in your shell to upload the packages to the blobstore.

 ## test-python3 job